sadiaph@gmail.com

 2019

-Ty Newydd Emerging Writers, funded by Literature Wales and Wales Arts Review
+Ty Newydd Emerging Writers residency, funded by Literature Wales and Wales Arts Review

 2017